 The extension will last for six months, from November 2020 to April 2021.
 Grants will be paid in two lump sum instalments each covering a three-month period.
 More information is available here.

-The application deadline for the Bounce Back Loan Scheme, Coronavirus Business Interruption Loan Scheme, and Coronavirus Large Business Interruption Loan Scheme is being extended until 31st January 2021.
-The schemes were previously due to close to applications on 30th November 2020.
+The application deadline for the Bounce Back Loan Scheme, Coronavirus Business Interruption Loan Scheme, and Coronavirus Large Business Interruption Loan Scheme is being extended until the end of March 2021.
+The schemes had been previously due to close to applications on 30th November 2020.

 The Treasury also announced that rules of the Bounce Back Loan Scheme will be adjusted to allow those businesses who have borrowed less than their maximum (i.e. less than 25% of their turnover) to top-up their existing loan.
 Businesses will be able to take-up this option from the week commencing 9th November and they can make use of this option once.